Deadline: Rolling intake

 Change Capital Project Grants provide funding to heritage organizations – up to $20,000, with no matching requirement – to undertake projects that develop internal capacity and new strategies that build resilience within the heritage sector.
-Applications to the Change Capital Project Grant will be accepted through rolling intake for the remainder of 2021.
+Applications to the Change Capital Project Grant will be accepted through rolling intake for all of 2022.

 If you have questions about our grants not answered by what is currently available online, we encourage you to reach out to EHC Grants Staff at firstname.lastname@example.org.
 Although updated grant forms are not yet available, if you have specific questions or are considering making an application and would like to learn more, we are happy to help.